ojitha/ojitha.github.io/notes/rdbms.md

 ## MS SQL
-Find all the tables where column is exists:
+Find all the tables where a column is exists:
 ```sql
 SELECT      COLUMN_NAME AS 'ColumnName'
             ,TABLE_NAME AS  'TableName'